BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/HttpService.md

 In this story, Steve is communicating with Alex through texting.
 Steve sent a question, wanting to know where Alex was and Alex responded with her being at her grandpa's house and she would return by tomorrow.

 HttpService works the same way.
 HttpService communicate with outer servers using the [JSON format](https://www.w3schools.com/whatis/whatis_json.asp) (not regular text!).
 In order to get information from server X, HttpService send a HTTP request to request data from X (through a method which we will cover in the next part).
-X will then respond with a data (also in JSON format) that sastisfy the required information from HttpService.
+X will then respond with a data (also in JSON format) that satisfy the required information from HttpService.

 ??? question "What does JSON looks like?"